Chicago State University: 21st century

 In October 2015 the university board unanimously voted to select Thomas J. Calhoun, formerly of the University of North Alabama, to succeed Watson as president.
 Calhoun entered with a promise to stabilize the school's finances and improve enrollment and graduation rates.

 On February 26, 2016, all 900 employees of Chicago State University received layoff notices in anticipation of inadequate funding.
 Since the Illinois Budget Impasse began in July 2015, Chicago State had zero state funding.

-In May 2016, CSU's graduation rate had dropped to only 11 percent.
-The university has historically been the subject of criticism from legislators and accreditors for low graduation rates hovering between 13 and 21 percent.

 In fall 2016, the freshman class had just 86 students as overall enrollment dropped 25 percent, and in the $84 million university budget for the 2016–17 academic year, the state of Illinois provided only emergency funding to the university.

 In September 2016, the university board voted to accept President Calhoun's resignation only nine months after he assumed office, and named Cecil Lucy, the university's vice president for administration and finance, as interim president.
 The agreement included a $600,000 severance package for the outgoing president and a commitment not to disclose the reasons for the separation.
 The board's decision received harsh criticism for its lack of transparency and the high cost it imposed on the institution already in the midst of a budget crisis.

 On February 4, 2017, the Chicago Tribune revealed that Chicago State spent over $370,000 in tax money on planning activities for a second campus in the West Side of Chicago, including a feasibility study, purchasing property in Homan Square, and hiring an architect.
 The New York Times reported four days later that Chicago State was considering adding a non-scholarship football team and marching band in order to attract more students from the Chicago public schools.
 Then in March 2017, Chicago State settled a whistleblower lawsuit filed by former school attorney James Crowley for $4.3 million.
 Crowley alleged that Chicago State fired him in 2010 in retaliation for reporting misconduct by top administrators.

 Zaldwaynaka Scott was unanimously voted by the board of trustees to serve as the 12th permanent president of Chicago State University and assumed the role on July 1, 2018.

+Rankings

-For 2020, U.S. News & World Report ranked Chicago State #117-#153 in Regional Universities Midwest.
+For 2025, U.S. News & World Report ranked Chicago State Nos.145-160 out of 161 universities, the lowest bracket in Regional Universities Midwest, and tied for No.108 in Top Performers on Social Mobility.

-Colleges

-In addition to the Honors College and School of Graduate and Professional Studies, Chicago State has the following five, degree-granting colleges: